 So there is still a lot other stuff (to use a scientific term) contributing to intelligence aside from genes, including upbringing, lifestyle, and even technology—after all, even if a gene 100% destines you to be born with blonde hair, you can still use the amazing human invention of hair dye to turn it purple.

 On top of that, intelligence isn’t everything, and it may not even be that meaningful of a thing.
 Individual cognitive domains like reasoning, short-term memory, and verbal ability are more specific than an overall intelligence score, and likely have their own genetic and environmental determinants.
-Getting higher scores in measures of those domains (like the ones we provide) requires measurement and optimization, not just hoping for good DNA.
+Getting higher scores in measures of those domains (like the ones we provide) requires measurement, optimization, and healthcare, not just hoping for good DNA.

-You may be born with specific genes that benefits your brain—or 22 genes, to be exact—but making the most those genes is still up to you.
+You may be born with specific genes that benefit your brain—or 22 genes, to be exact—but making the most those genes is still up to you.